pombredanne/jkarn-pub-test/README.md

 ### Twitter Pagerank

-A separate Mortar project, [twitter-pagerank](https://github.com/mortardata/twitter-pagerank) shows how to embed Pig in a Jython controlscript in order to run Pagerank, an algorithm that uses several iteration steps, on a subset of the Twitter follower graph.
+A separate Mortar project, [twitter-pagerank](https://github.com/mortardata/twitter-pagerank) shows how to embed Pig in a Jython controlscript.
+This project runs Pagerank, an algorithm that uses several iteration steps, on a subset of the Twitter follower graph.
 The result is a list of who influential people on Twitter tend to follow.
-There is a [tutorial](http://help.mortardata.com/tutorials/git_projects/working_with_iterative_algorithms) on the Mortar help site which walks through twitter-pagerank project step by step.
+There is a [tutorial](http://help.mortardata.com/tutorials/git_projects/working_with_iterative_algorithms) on the Mortar help site which walks through the twitter-pagerank project.